-The maritime economy in Germany's "True North"
+The maritime & defense economy in Germany's "True North"

 Sustainable full steam ahead